 Post Incident Debrief

 A Post Incident Debrief is a semi-structured, non-judgmental, supportive discussion with Team Members and stakeholders who have been affected by an incident.
 The primary purpose of a Post Incident Debrief is always to provide emotional and psychological support.
 In some cases, depending on the circumstances, it may be appropriate to hold two separate Post Incident Debriefs following an Incident: the first debrief focusing on emotional and psychological wellbeing, and the second debrief focusing on review of operational details and lessons learned.

 Employee and Family Assistance Program (EFAP)

 The EFAP can provide one-on-one or group supports for employees affected by workplace violence and other incidents that are a source of trauma.
 A qualified practitioner can be made available by EFAP to provide psychological support during a Post Incident Debrief.
-This can be arranged with EFAP by Managers/delegates and other leaders.
-OHSW should be informed that an incident has ocurred and of the plan for an early non-operational debrief.
+This can be arranged with EFAP by managers/delegates and other leaders.
+OHSW should be informed that an incident has occurred and of the plan for an early non-operational debrief.

 Occupational Health Safety and Wellness Services (OHSW)